OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 -----------------------------------

 Automated installation using Anaconda_ is possible with UEFI_ as well as PXE_ legacy booting.
-Please read the documentation of the Kickstart_file_ syntax.

-If the node's **boot order** has been configured with PXE_ network bootign as the first boot device, and you have also installed the above pxeconfig_toolkit_, then it is sufficient to power cycle and/or start up the server:
+If the node's **boot order** has been configured with PXE_ network booting as the first boot device, and you have also installed the above pxeconfig_toolkit_, then it is sufficient to power cycle and/or start up the server: